Rock photography in Flingern

 What is your favorite photo?

-I can't tell you how many times I've flipped back and forth through Bellia's book, at least more often than any other rock photo book I have in my closet!
-But I regularly get stuck on a photo of the recently deceased Genesis Beyer P. Orridge of Throbbing Gristle and Psychic TV.Actually a classic portrait, but showing the transformation towards what he called a "pandrogynous" gender identity.
+I can't tell you how many times I've flicked back and forth through Bellia's book, certainly more than any other rock photo book I have in my cupboard!
+But I regularly get stuck on a photo of the recently deceased Genesis Beyer P. Orridge from Throbbing Gristle and Psychic TV.It's actually a classic portrait, but it shows the transformation towards what he called a "pandrogynous" gender identity.

-More information about the exhibition can be found in our calendar of events .
+You can find more information about the exhibition in our calendar of events.

 Gallery 1: © duesseldorf.design